 He is the recipient of the International Documentary Association's (IDA) Pioneer Award, which acknowledges filmmakers who have amassed a history of producing films that effect change within the documentary genre.

 Prior to his teaching at CCA, Epstein has also been a visiting professor in the Graduate Film Program at Tisch School of the Arts at NYU.

 He currently serves on the Sundance Institute and Film Festival board of trustees, representing one of three artist’s seats, and the Yerba Buena Center for the Arts in San Francisco.

 Epstein is a member of the Directors Guild of America and of the Academy of Motion Picture Arts and Sciences, where he currently serves on the board of governors and is chair of the documentary branch.

-Since 1987, in collaboration with Jeffrey Friedman, he has been running Telling Pictures, a film production company.
+Since 1987, in collaboration with Jeffrey Friedman, he has been running Telling Pictures, a film production company based in San Francisco.